 The Night's Watch is a military order dedicated to holding the Wall, the immense fortification on the northern border of the Seven Kingdoms, defending the realms of men from what lies beyond the Wall.
 The order's foundation dates back to the Age of Heroes, at the time when the Others were pushed back.
-The men of Night's Watch wear only black.
+The men of Night's Watch wear only black, and they are known as black brothers.
+Recruits who join the Watch are said to take the black.

-- Rangers: Although all brothers of the Watch stand watch on the Wall, the rangers are the main fighting force, adept at surviving in the wilderness and tasked with scouting and patrolling the Haunted Forest beyond the Wall.
-They are actively defending the Wall and riding out to face the Watch's enemies, including the lawless wildlings as well as the mysterious, inhuman Others.
+- Rangers: Although all brothers of the Watch stand watch on the Wall, the rangers are the main fighting force, adept at surviving in the wilderness and tasked with scouting and patrolling the haunted forest beyond the Wall.
+They actively defend the Wall and ride out to face the Watch's enemies, including the lawless wildlings as well as the mysterious, inhuman Others.
 One blast of a sentry's horn represents returning brothers, while two blasts are used for wildlings and three blasts for Others.

 - Builders: The builders are responsible for maintaining the Wall, the castles, and the equipment.
 They provide masons, carpenters, miners, and woodsmen.